solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

   and `invoke_signed` directly
 - The **`error_code`** attribute macro is used to create custom Anchor Errors

-## Lesson
+# Lesson

-Anchor makes invoking other Solana programs easier, especially if the program you're invoking is also an Anchor program whose crate you can access.
+If you think back to the [first CPI lesson](cpi), you'll remember that constructing CPIs can get tricky with vanilla Rust.
+Anchor makes it a bit simpler though, especially if the program you're invoking is also an Anchor program whose crate you can access.

 In this lesson, you'll learn how to construct an Anchor CPI.
 You'll also learn how to throw custom errors from an Anchor program so that you can start to write more sophisticated Anchor programs.

-### Cross Program Invocations (CPIs) with Anchor
+## Cross Program Invocations (CPIs) with Anchor

-CPIs allow programs to invoke instructions on other programs using the `invoke` or `invoke_signed` functions.
+As a refresher, CPIs allow programs to invoke instructions on other programs using the `invoke` or `invoke_signed` functions.
 This allows new programs to build on top of existing programs (we call that composability).

 While making CPIs directly using `invoke` or `invoke_signed` is still an option, Anchor also provides a simplified way to make CPIs by using a `CpiContext`.